mrazomej/AutoEncoderToolkit.jl/docs/src/encoders.md

     performing batch training.

-With these two functions defined, our `PoissonDecoder` is ready to be used with any of the different VAE flavors included in `AutoEncode.jl`!
+With these two functions defined, our `PoissonDecoder` is ready to be used with any of the different VAE flavors included in `AutoEncoderToolkit.jl`!